-On the Home screen, tap = > to enter the Photos screen.
+On the Home screen, swipe up and then tap 💠 to enter the Photos screen.

 You can view and manage photos and videos stored in your phone.

 When you're signed into your device with your Google Account, the Photos app makes it easy to auto-backup all the photos and videos you take, organize them, and share with friends.